SummittDweller/wieting-rpi-auto-start/README.md

 - It was NOT possible to restore the backup mentioned above to this 16 GB card since the backup is of a 32 GB image.

-- The 16 GB card has been installed in pristine `Raspberry Pi 4B+` where it is ready for configuration.
+- The 16 GB card has been installed in a pristine _Raspberry Pi_ `4B+` where it is ready for configuration.

+- Configuration is complete.
+It works!

+- Now making a backup of the 16 GB micro SD card using the same process as before: `sudo dd if=/dev/disk4 of=/Users/mark/kiosk-wieting-pre-show.dmg`

+- Renaming this repository and document from `wieting-rpi-auto-start` to `kiosk-wieting-pre-show`.